 Do students have to take standardized tests?

 BCA students do not participate in standardized state testing.
 Grades 3rd and up participate in the CLT-5 or Classical Learning Test in the spring depending on their grade level.
 These tests helps compare content specific, curriculum-based performance to the more conceptual knowledge base found in reasoning tests.
 Our Berean philosophy is not to "teach to the test".

 Does the school have off-campus learning experiences?

 Yes, classroom learning is enhanced by field trips, class projects, and special celebration days.
-Approximately two to three trips per year per grade are designed to reinforce the learning in the classroom with intentional opportunities outside the classroom focused on science, art and history.
+Approximately two field trips per year per grade are designed to reinforce the learning in the classroom with intentional opportunities outside the classroom focused on science, art and history.
 Starting in 6th grade annual overnight class trip are build into the curriculum and students are expected to attend.